-Join Kelly McCathran for an in-depth discussion in this video Building a button from scratch, part of Introduction to Flash Animation.
+Join Kelly McCathran for an in-depth discussion in this video Building a button from scratch, part of Learning Flash Animation.

 In this movie you'll build your own button from scratch, a button that looks …like a stop sign and will actually have that button go out to Adobe's website. …From your File menu choose New.
 Click Okay on actions group three, and in …order to have this be a different color than the white border that a stop sign …has, we're going to change the stage color.
 So I'll chose modify document, and I'll …make the background color for the stage a light blue.…